mattcarlotta/nvi/README.md

 ### Exit codes

-- `0` - Ok: Parsed and emitted successfully or printed standalone scan details
+- `0` - Ok: Parsed and emitted successfully
-- `1` - Operational failure: file unreadable, parse error, missing required keys, or output write failure (details on stderr)
+- `1` - Operational failure: out of memory, file unreadable, parse error, missing required keys, or output write failure
-- `2` - Usage error: invalid flags or missing `--` command (details on stderr)
+- `2` - Usage error: invalid flags or missing `--` command
+- `3` - Info: Prints help, scan details or version

 The exit code of *your command* is reported by the downstream consumer (`xargs`), not by `nvi`.